lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork12.md

 ```

 Optional: ask the user for a maximum number of expected letters and allocate
 space for your string dynamically.
+Before ending your program, use `free` to
+free the space used by your string.
 In this case, interaction with the user
 might look like:
 ```
 Enter a max word length> 20